altaga/SmartBike-NXP/README.md

 ## NXP Software:

-Para el desarollo del software se utilizo Rapid IoT Studio tomando como template el ejemplo "Rapid IoT Weather Station", a este proyecto se le hiceron varios cambios importantes.
+For the development of the software we use the Rapid IoT Studio using the template "Rapid IoT Weather Station" as template.

-- Se elimino la comunicacion BT con el celular debido a que no necesitamos que los datos de los sensores sean mandados a la aplicacion.
+- The BT communication with the cell phone was eliminated because we do not need the data from the sensors to be sent to the application.
-- Se le añadieron modulos de comparacion para poder obtener los datos de los sensores con la siguiente configuracion.
+- Comparison modules were added in order to obtain the data from the sensors with the following configuration.

 <img src="https://i.ibb.co/0YNtJ9X/Capture.png" width="1000">

-Los modulos de comparacion tienen que tener las siguientes conexiones para que funcionen correctamente.
+The comparison modules have to have the following connections to work correctly.

-- Para temperatura el bloque de comparacion va conectado a la funcion "GetTempStr".
+- For temperature, the comparison block is connected to the "GetTempStr" function.
-- Para humedad el bloque de comparacion va conectado a la funcion "GetHumidityStr".
+- For humidity the comparison block is connected to the "GetHumidityStr" function.
-- Para presion el bloque de comparacion va conectado a la funcion "GetPressureStr".
+- To press the comparison block is connected to the "GetPressureStr" function.
-- Para luz ambiental el bloque de comparacion va conectado directo al bloque del sensor "TSL2572AmbientLigth".
+- For ambient light, the comparison block is connected directly to the sensor block "TSL2572AmbientLigth".
-- Para calidad del aire el bloque de comparacion va conectado directo al bloque del sensor "CCS811AirQuality".
+- For air quality, the comparison block is connected directly to the sensor block "CCS811AirQuality".

-La configuracion de cada bloque de comparacion tiene la siguiente estructura.
+The configuration of each comparison block has the following structure.

 <img src="https://i.ibb.co/xgjymqj/bloque1.png" width="170"><img src="https://i.ibb.co/3rCFkTJ/bloque2.png" width="170"><img src="https://i.ibb.co/HThGnBf/bloque3.png" width="170"><img src="https://i.ibb.co/jzV0cGF/bloque4.png" width="170"><img src="https://i.ibb.co/1zjBPkg/bloque5.png" width="170">

-Debido a que los bloques de comparacion no tienen configurada la opcion de "Set Purlpe LED On" y "Set Yellow LED On", tendremos que modificar el codigo de la habilidad "Set White LED On" y "Toogle Red LED" con lo siguiente.
+The comparison blocks do not have the "Set Purlpe LED On" and "Set Yellow LED On" option set, we will have to modify the skill code "Set White LED On" and "Toogle Red LED" with the following.

 <img src="https://i.ibb.co/0r9KsPB/Code1.png" width="500">

-El codigo:
+The code:

     ATMO_Status_t EmbeddedNxpRpkRgbLed_setWhiteOn(ATMO_Value_t *in, ATMO_Value_t *out)
     {